per-gron/shuriken/src/rs/doc/custom_operators.md

 ### A failing stream

-The code for a stream that fails is a similar to a stream that succeeds, the difference is that `OnError` is called on the Subscriber instead of `OnComplete`:
+The code for a stream that fails is a similar to a stream that succeeds, the difference is that `OnError` is called on the Subscriber instead of `OnComplete` (if you want a stream like this in your code, you should use the built-in [`Throw`](../include/rs/throw.h) operator):

 ```cpp
 auto failing_stream = MakePublisher([](auto &&subscriber) {